emrahcimrendev/emrahcimren_dev.github.io/_posts/2020-3-3-Spatial Clustering Using Optimization in Python.md

 on planet Earth such as a building, lake, mountain or township.
 Spatial clustering aims to partition spatial data into a series of meaningful subclasses, called spatial clusters.

+Facility location problem is classical optimization problem for determining the sites for factories and warehouses.